directlogin/directlogin.github.com/source/home/index.markdown

 DirectLogin is an open source project and a not for profit organization (not yet registered) that aims to provide the building blocks for solving the multiple login situation we currently have.

-Service providers will gain by not having to re-invent the wheel and less support requests from users forgetting their usernames and passwords.
+Service providers will gain by not having to re-invent the wheel and have fewer support requests with users forgetting their usernames and passwords among other benefits.